-That isn’t to say that the disposable Mylar blankets aren’t useful.
-You can buy an entire pack and put them in your car emergency kit, or have a bunch of them laying around home.
+That isn’t to say that disposable Mylar blankets aren’t helpful.
+You can buy an entire pack and put them in your car emergency kit or have a bunch of them lying around the home.

-But, if you want a Mylar blanket which can be used for wilderness survival, you don’t want something which is disposable.
+But, if you want a Mylar blanket that can be used for wilderness survival, you don’t want something disposable.
 Pay a few dollars extra for a thicker, more durable space blanket.

-However, thickness comes with downsides: the blankets will be heavier and won’t fold down as compact.
+However, thickness has downsides: the blankets will be heavier and won’t fold down as compact.

 Some thicker Mylar blankets have grommets in them.
-This makes them much easier to use, especially when making a shelter or lining the inside of a shelter.
+This makes them much easier to use, especially when making a shelter or lining the inside.
 Remember that you can’t poke a hole in a Mylar blanket to thread rope through it!

-I personally find these Mylar blankets useless.
-Yes, the tunnel will block some wind and reflect some heat back towards you – but you still don’t have any insulation.
-Just get a larger sized blanket instead and learn how to make a survival shelter with it.
+I find these Mylar blankets useless.
+Yes, the tunnel will block some wind and reflect some heat toward you – but you still don’t have any insulation.
+Get a larger blanket instead and learn how to make a survival shelter with it.

-For a lot of survival uses, you don’t want a Mylar blanket to be double sided (such as when making a solar still or desert shelter).
+For many survival uses, you don’t want a Mylar blanket to be double-sided (such as when making a solar still or desert shelter).

 The aluminized side of the Mylar blanket will always be shiny.
 The other side can be any color.
-Some people prefer to have greens or other camouflage so they can stay hidden.
-Others may want a bright color like orange so the blanket can be used for signaling for help.
+Some people prefer to have greens or other camouflage to stay hidden.
+Others may want a bright color like orange so the blanket can be used for signaling help.
 Think about how you’ll use it when making your color choice!